codepath/android_guides/Getting-Started-with-Gradle.md

 You do not need to download Gradle manually for Android Studio.
 You just need to make sure that you have selected the "Use default gradle wrapper" option for your project.

-Android Studio should handle most of the setup work, but if you are setting things up manually (i.e. in Eclipse), then you can follow the same process.
+Android Studio should handle most of the setup work, but if you are interested in how things work, read the section below.

 ### For Command Line with Eclipse

 Download **Gradle 1.6** from the [Gradle web site](http://services.gradle.org/distributions/gradle-1.6-bin.zip).
 At the moment, only Gradle 1.6 works correctly **with Eclipse**.
 Using Gradle 1.7+ will fail with a cryptic error.

+### How to setup the Gradle wrapper

-The current recommendation is to setup the Gradle wrapper by adding these lines to your build.gradle file: (http://www.gradle.org/docs/current/userguide/gradle_wrapper.html):
+The current recommendation is to setup the Gradle wrapper (http://www.gradle.org/docs/current/userguide/gradle_wrapper.html).
+The reason is that once the appropriate shell scripts and configuration has been added to your source code, other users do not need to install Gradle themselves.
+To generate this initial set of files (Android Studio will automatically do so), you need to add these lines to your build.gradle file:

 ```
 task wrapper(type: Wrapper) {